mastercomfig/mastercomfig/README.md

 Read `mastercoms/cfg/autoexec.cfg` for more instructions.

+If you're running on Linux or Mac, check out the `gl/README.md` for cool tips and tricks.

 ## Clean up

 If you have already have a config, or want to remove mine, delete any configs you may have in `GAME_FOLDER/tf/custom` and then delete the `GAME_FOLDER/tf/cfg` folder.
 Then, add `-default -autoconfig` to the launch options and start Team Fortress 2.
 Now, at the main menu, enable console and then enter `host_writeconfig`, quit and then remove the `-default -autoconfig` launch option.

 NOTE: This will reset ALL settings.

+**Please do this every config update.**

 ## Features